j1r1k/portager/example/README.md

 This is an example of usage of Portager DSL.

-See `Main.hs` for a complete configuration of portage in one file.
+See [[Main.hs]] for a complete configuration of portage in one file.
+It has some inline comments explaining the usage.

 ## How to run it